 OPEC can influence world oil supplies and prices

 The Organization of the Petroleum Exporting Countries (OPEC) can have a significant influence on oil prices by setting production targets for its members.
 OPEC includes countries with some of the world's largest oil reserves.
-As of the end of 2018, OPEC members controlled about 72% of total world proved oil reserves, and in 2018, they accounted for 41% of total world crude oil production.
+At the beginning of 2020, OPEC members controlled about 71% of total world proved crude oil reserves (plus lease condensate), and they accounted for 36% of total world crude oil production in 2020.

 OPEC attempts to manage oil production of its member countries by setting crude oil production targets, or quotas, for its members.
 Compliance of OPEC members with OPEC quotas is mixed because production decisions are ultimately in the hands of the individual members.